johnthagen/min-sized-rust/README.md

 This repository demonstrates how to minimize the size of a Rust binary.

-By default, Rust optimizes for execution speed rather than binary size, since for the vast majority of applications this is ideal.
+By default, Rust optimizes for execution speed, compilation speed, and ease of debugging rather than binary size, since for the vast majority of applications this is ideal.
 But for situations where a developer wants to optimize for binary size instead, Rust provides mechanisms to accomplish this.

 # Build in Release Mode